About the program

 A: No, Fellows are responsible for obtaining their own travel visas and covering all associated costs.
 While the Atlantic Council will provide documentation confirming participation in the Millennium Fellowship to support the visa application process, it will not cover any expenses related to this process.

 Q: I can’t afford the program fees.
-How do I apply for a scholarship?
+How do I apply request financial assistance?

-A: The application includes an option to request a program scholarship and provide an explanation for your request.
-If selected as a Fellow, you will need to complete additional paperwork to waive the program’s financial commitments before signing your official offer letter.
+A: The application includes an option to request program fee assistance and provide an explanation for your request.
+Assistance is limited and most often provided as a partial reduction to the program fee or through payment plan.
+If you are selected as a Fellow and awarded fee assistance, you will complete additional paperwork before signing your offer letter.

 Q: Is the Millennium Fellowship a full-time job or paid position?